Fishing a Lake Erie Weapon

-You can incorporate a quick change clevis on your weapons so you can snap different blades on and off.
+Incorporate a quick change clevis on your weapons so you can snap different blades on and off.
 A folded clevis is also another option when tying up a weapon because they spin with the slightest movement.

-A deep cup # 4 Colorado Premium gold blade are used on Lake Erie.
+A deep cup # 4 Colorado Premium gold blade is used on Lake Erie.
 The deep cup blade spins much easier than a standard blade.
 I recommend spending the extra money on Premium Gold blades because they do not tarnish.
 The superior premium gold finish will flash much brighter attracting more walleyes attention and getting you more bites!

-The Lake Erie Swing Presentation!
+The Lake Erie Swing Technique

 Cast from either the bow or the stern of the boat as the boat drifts sideways.
 Cast about 45 degrees up-wind and close your bail right away.